TheLonerD/shifterdx/DeusEx/Readme.txt

 	marks (?) in the code will be replaced by a random digit.
 (0-9)  This new feature also applies to "active" phones.

+	 - Fixed an oversight in my new code which effectively disabled grenade cycling in multiplayer.

+	 - Attached the proper jump/etc. sounds to several of the female multi- player models, which previously had been using male noises.

+	 - Found an odd glitch in the game: if a non-explosive projectile hits glass it won't break it.
+The only projectiles that qualify are the "thrown" versions of various hand-to-hand weapons.
+Now fixed.

+	 - Improved the weapon switch code so that it will be easier for me to add weapons to the list in the future.
+Also reorganized it so it progresses through the list alphabetically.

+	 - Made all the grenade types (LAM, EMP, etc.) part of an abstract parent class, WeaponGrenade.
+It's unspawnable (that's what abstract means in UnrealScript terms) and there's no actual change to gameplay by doing this, but behind-the-scenes I've saved a lot of code by doing this one little thing.

+	 - Made a similar parent class for the various "consumables" (Soda, Zyme, etc.) in the game.

+	 - Cleaned up code in various other classes relating to the four basic grenade types, mostly by switching the code over to check for the new "WeaponGrenade" class, rather than each of the four individually.

 	v1.7.2: (BUGFIX RELEASE, PART DEUX)

 	 - Cleaned up some issues relating to NPCs picking up weapons, in